-Forestry operations have always had the potential to generate forestry wastes and SEPA has provided guidance and advice on this issue since 2000.
+Forestry operations can generate forestry wastes and SEPA has provided guidance and advice on this issue since 2000.

 Recently, as a statutory consultee in the development planning system and as Scotland's principal waste regulator, SEPA has been consulted on applications and developments for Windfarms and Hydroschemes within forests.
 Many of these applications and developments involve proposals for large scale felling of timber with the potential to produce waste, as part of the preparatory ground clearance for the construction of windfarms or hydroschemes and the associated tracks, turbine bases, crane pads and borrow pits.